johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 If it's a large file it may take a while to show all the QR-Codes.
 Press `Ctrl C` if you want to stop the parade of QR-Codes.

-We have just passed
-What you have just done is the basis of sending encrypted files.
-W
+Run the above command again but this time use your smartphone to make a video of the QR-Code parade.
+Email the video to a friend or email it to yourself for this demonstration.
+Or if you want don't email the video at all - the point is that you can get a text file out of Private Key Vault by taking a video of QR-Codes flashed on the screen and then send it to someone with another Private Key Vault and import it without ever connecting to another device as we will soon see.

 Now we will see how to transfer a file from one PrivateKeyVault to another using QR-Codes.
 Here is a summary of what we will be doing:

-Get your camera on your smartphone ready.
-We are going to take a video of the QR-Codes displayed on screen.

-`sudo apt-get install python-zbar`

 Record a video:
 `raspivid -t 30000 -w 640 -h 480 -fps 25 -b 1200000 -p 0,0,640,480 -o pivideo.h264`